Rachel Dratch: Early life

-Her younger brother, Daniel, is a television producer and writer; his credits include the TV series Anger Management.
-Dratch says she grew up as the "class clown type" attending William Diamond Middle School and Lexington High School in Lexington.
-She said while performing in high school plays she gravitated towards acting in comedies more often than in dramas.
+Her younger brother, Daniel, is a television producer and writer; his credits include the TV series Anger Management and Monk.
+Dratch says she grew up as the "class-clown type" attending William Diamond Middle School and Lexington High School in Lexington.
+She said while performing in high school plays, she gravitated towards acting in comedies more often than in dramas.

 Dratch attended the National Theater Institute at the Eugene O'Neill Theater Center in the fall of 1985 and graduated from Dartmouth College in 1988.
-She majored in drama and psychology and was a member of the improvisational comedy group "Said and Done".
-While at Dartmouth Dratch was a classmate of Kirsten Gillibrand.
+She majored in drama and psychology, and was a member of the improvisational comedy group Said and Done.
+While at Dartmouth, Dratch was a classmate of Kirsten Gillibrand.